dwisniewski/desktop_config/README.md

 # Urxvt configuration
 Copy `config/dotXresources` to `~/.Xresources` to set terminal fonts and colors Copy `config/dotXdefaults` to `~/.Xdefaults` to set terminal opacity

+# i3 status bar
+Copy `config/i3statusconfig` to `~/.config/i3status/config` to set how status bar should look like.